 Research, research, research.
 While you’re taking a look at the maps, check out seating guides too so you know which seats are the best for each ride, safari, etc. For example, you’ll get soaked if you sit in front on Splash Mountain, but can stay fairly dry if you sit in the back.
 The front seat in many rides provides the best view, while the last seat on rides like the Seven Dwarfs Mine Train will give you some extra speed.

 Don’t plan every minute!
 There is so much to do while visiting Disney, you sort of have to come up with a plan and an itinerary.
 After all, you do need to make FastPass reservations and dining reservations.
 With that being said, it doesn’t mean you need to be super strict and plan every minute. !
 Make a loose plan and to do list.
 Relax and have fun, don’t freak out if things don’t go as planned.
 You know what you want to do and you can keep a list and work your way through.
-Check the calendar on the Disney sites to see which events are happening on the dates you’ll be at Disney.
+Check the calendar on the Disney site to see which events are happening on the dates you’ll be at Disney.
 Some events definitely have an affect on crowds and wait times.
+You can also get a great idea of what crowds to expect during your visit by using the Disney Crowd Calendar on Touring Plans.
+Touring Plans uses statisticians to analyze years of data to build their crowd calendar (which was even mentioned in Popular Science).
+Their information helps visitors to minimize the time spent waiting on line so that they can have more time to spend enjoying the fun aspects of the parks.

 Keep Expectations in Check